 “Son of man, I have made you a watchman for the house of Israel; so hear the word I speak and give them warning from me.
 When I say to the wicked, ‘O wicked man, you will surely die,’ and you do not speak out to dissuade him from his ways, that wicked man will die for his sin, and I will hold you accountable for his blood.
 But if you do warn the wicked man to turn from his ways and he does not do so, he will die for his sin, but you will have saved yourself.”

 Most of you are acquainted with this passage.
-Son of man I have made you a watchman of the house of Russia.
+Son of man I have made you a watchman of the house of Ukraine .
 I believe it is repeated three times here in the Book of Ezekiel.
 “I have made you a watchman, I have made you a watchman, I have made you a watchman.”
 In other places in scripture we see that the believers are God’s people to be watchmen.
 “If my people which are called by my name, will repent and humble themselves, I will heal their land.”
 We are all set on a hill, as a city on a hill to shine around.

 A. Prayer

 Let me ask you some questions.
 God has called you to be a watchman.
 Are you praying for the mayor of your city by name?
 Are you praying for the leader of your province by name?
 When was the last time you prayed for the police in your province?
 When have you prayed for the highway police?
 There are other government functions, government leaders, the army.
 We have very specific instructions to do that.
 God has called you and it is your obligation to develop a vision.
-CBLT has a vision for you.
-A vision for Russia.
+New Life for Churches has a vision for you.
+A vision for Ukraine .
 A vision for your country.
 A vision that only you people can bring into reality.
 Have you been praying about a vision?
 Maybe you need to spend a day in prayer.
 When was the last time you spent a whole day in prayer?

 B. Change Your Lifestyle

 You know yesterday I was blessed.
-We had a meeting with the CBLT-Ukraine council leaders, and I think all of them are still following the method of the Basic Christian Life course — having devotions in the morning, making markings in their Bibles, and making notes in their notebook.
+We had a meeting with the New Life for Churches council leaders, and I think all of them are still following the method of the Basic Christian Life course — having devotions in the morning, making markings in their Bibles, and making notes in their notebook.
 Most of them are not making notes every single day, but three or four times a week they were making notes in their notebook.
 Praise God they have developed a vision.
 They are acting this vision out.
 Years ago they learned these things in the Basic Christian Life course and they said, “God this is for real, this is for me.
 I will change my lifestyle.”